 Oven 325 degrees F. Butter and flour two 6 x 3-inch cake pans.
 Set aside.

 Beat together the eggs, oil, vanilla, and sugar for 1-2 minutes.
 Add buttermilk.
 Fold in the shredded zucchini and zest.

-In a separate bowl, whisk together the flour, salt, baking powder and baking soda.
+In a separate bowl, whisk together the flour, salt, baking powder, and baking soda.
 Add to the wet mix and stir gently to combine.
-Do not over mix.
-Pour into prepared pans and bake for approximately 1 hour, until lightly browned on top and center springs back when gently pressed.
+Do not overmix.
+Pour into prepared pans and bake for approximately 1 hour, until lightly browned on top and the center springs back when gently pressed.

 Release from pans and let cool on a wire rack until completely cool.

-With mixer on medium-low speed, add the butter a few tablespoons at a time, mixing well after each addition.
+With the mixer on medium-low speed, add the butter a few tablespoons at a time, mixing well after each addition.
 Once all butter has been added, whisk in the strawberry powder.
-Switch to the paddle attachment, and continue beating on low speed until all air bubbles are eliminated, about 2 minutes.
-Scrape down sides of bowl with a flexible spatula, and continue beating until the frosting is completely smooth.
+Switch to the paddle attachment, and continue beating at low speed until all air bubbles are eliminated, about 2 minutes.
+Scrape down the sides of the bowl with a flexible spatula, and continue beating until the frosting is completely smooth.
 Keep buttercream at room temperature.